-Esports players have seen some outrageous payouts in the last five years alone.
-While the overall size of a prize pool doesn’t determine the prestige of an event, it is—for obvious reasons—one of the major things players use to determine whether they’ll show up.
+Esports players have seen some outrageous payouts over the last 10 years.
+While the overall size of a prize pool doesn’t determine the prestige of an event, it’s obviously one of the major factors players use to determine whether they’ll show up.

 Here are the biggest prize pools in the industry.
-But because Dota 2 and League of Legends would make up the majority of the top 10, we’ve divided the list into two separate categories: Overall largest prize pool per tournament series, and one for the overall largest prize pools in esports history.
+But because Dota 2 and League of Legends would make up the majority of the top 10, we’ve divided the list into two separate categories: Overall largest prize pool per tournament series and overall largest prize pools in esports history.